Smiling Regulates Emotion During Traumatic Recollection: Related Work and Pilot Study

-\paragraph{Smile Candidate Collection} To gather smile candidates, for each video, we analyzed framewise AU12 (lip corner puller) intensity from OpenFace's AU detector~\cite{Baltrusaitis2018}.
-We Gaussian-smoothed this time series with $\sigma=0.133\,s$, thresholded for AU values $> 1.0$\footnote{AU12's intensity ranges from 0 to 5 with the median frame from our data being 0.}, and removed occurrences lasting less than half a second.
-We also merge smile segments that occur within half a second.
+\paragraph{Smile Candidate Collection} To gather smile candidates, for each video, we analyzed framewise AU12 (lip corner puller) intensity from OpenFace's AU detector.
+Because of the low resolution of the archival footage, the OpenFace intensities are likely noisy estimates.
+We Gaussian-smoothed this time series with $\sigma=0.133\,s$, thresholded for AU values $> 1.0$\footnote{AU12's intensity ranges from 0 to 5 with the median frame from our data being 0.}, removed occurrences of less than half a second, and merged segments occurring within half a second.
 This process yielded 287,991 smile candidates across 3,649 videos.

 In order to increase the likelihood of smiles during annotation, we applied additional filters during both taxonomy tasks: for the first we increased the AU12 threshold to $> 1.5$ and for the second we trained a logistic regression model on 17 AUs (including AU12) that best fit the F1 of the first set labels and set the regression threshold at 75\% specificity.
 Annotators had the ability to rate a stimulus as ``not a smile'' which we used later to train a smile detection model.
 We separately annotated a third set of 250 smiles whose ranges lay beyond the AU12 $>1.0$ filter but before either of the additional filters to have representative coverage of the entire candidate set.